-- You choose the metric data for which you want to create an alert condition.
+- You choose the metric data or NRQL query for which you want to create an alert condition.

 - New Relic Alerts uses the past values of that data to dynamically predict the data's upcoming behavior.
 This ongoing prediction is called a baseline and appears as a dotted black line in the UI.

 - Use the slider bar to adjust the alert thresholds (the gray bands around the baseline in the chart).
 Making the threshold smaller makes the condition more sensitive and will trigger more alert violations.

 - You can set both a Critical threshold (the outer, light gray band in the chart) and an optional Warning threshold (the inner, dark gray band).

 - When your data escapes the predicted "normal" behavior based on the options you have chosen, you will receive an alert notification.

 Create baseline alert condition